 Why is Plantar Fasciitis So Debilitating That It Can Prevent You from Walking – “Plantar Fasciitis so bad I can’t walk”?

-If you are experiencing severe pain in your heel or arch that makes it difficult for you to walk, you may be suffering from plantar fasciitis, also known as “Plantar Fasciitis so bad I can’t walk”.
-This common condition affects the connective tissue, known as the plantar fascia, that runs along the bottom of your foot from your heel to your toes.
+If you’re struggling with intense pain in your heel or arch, to the point where walking becomes challenging, you might be dealing with plantar fasciitis, often referred to as “Plantar Fasciitis so bad I can’t walk”.
+This prevalent condition affects the plantar fascia, which is the connective tissue extending along the underside of your foot from the heel to the toes.

 What is Plantar Fasciitis – “Plantar Fasciitis so bad I can’t walk”?